Download as .pdf or .zip

 Semantical Systems: Physics and the Reduction of Theories

 Even before Carnap had published his Introduction to Semantics, he had formulated his concept of science as a semantical system, and this concept did not change fundamentally for the duration of his contributing career.
-The early statements of this concept are set forth in his "Logical Foundations of the Unity of Science" and "Foundations of Logic and Mathematics" in the International Encyclopedia of Unified Science (1938).
-In these works he asserts that philosophy of science is not the study of the activities of scientists, i.e. the pragmatics of science, but rather is the study of the results of the activity, namely the resulting linguistic expressions, which constitute semantical systems.
+The early statements of this concept are set forth in his “Logical Foundations of the Unity of Science” and “Foundations of Logic and Mathematics” in the International Encyclopedia of Unified Science (1938).
+In these works he asserts that philosophy of science is not the study of the activities of scientists, i.e., the pragmatics of science, but rather is the study of the results of the activity, namely the resulting linguistic expressions, which constitute semantical systems.
 More specifically the philosopher treats the language of science as an object language, and develops a metatheory about the semantics and syntax of this object language.
 The metatheory is expressed in a metalanguage.

 A physical theory is an interpreted semantical system.
 Procedurally a calculus is firstly constructed, and then semantical rules are laid down to give the calculus factual content.
 The resulting physical calculus will usually presuppose a logical mathematical calculus as its basis, to which there are added the primitive signs which are descriptive terms, and the axioms which are the specific primitive sentences of the physical calculus in question.
 For example a calculus of mechanics of mass points can be constructed with the fundamental laws of mechanics taken as axioms.
 Semantical rules are laid down stating that the primitive signs designate the class of material particles, the three spatial coordinates of a particle x at time t, the mass of a particle x, and the class of forces acting on a particle x or on a space s at time t.
 Thus by semantical interpretation the theorems of the calculus of mechanics become physical laws, that constitute physical mechanics as a theory with factual content that can be tested by observations.
 Carnap views the customary division of physics into theoretical and experimental physics as corresponding to the distinction between calculus and interpreted system.
 The work in theoretical physics consists mainly in the essentially mathematical work of constructing calculi and carrying out deductions with the calculi.
 In experimental physics interpretations are made and theories are tested by experiments.